bnd5k/n_queens/README.txt

-This program solves the n-queens problem.
-Solving the problem requires generating a chess board that has n rows and n columns, then positioning n amount of queens on that board in such a way that no queen is threatening another queen.
+This program solves the n queens problem.
+Solving the problem requires generating a chess board that has n rows and n columns, then positioning n queens on the board in such a way that no queen is threatening another queen.

 Traditionally, the user places all the queens on the first row of the